 Notice to Parents: Your student may be eligible to have one or more of their fees waived.
-For information on fees and fee waivers, please contact an administrator at the School and/or review the school fees materials provided during registration (School Fees Posters and Notices, Fee Waiver Policy, Fee Waiver Applications, Fee Waiver Decision and Appeal Form, etc.).
+For information on fees and fee waivers, please contact an administrator at the School and/or review the school fees materials provided on the School’s website (School Fees Posters and Notices, Fee Waiver Policy, Fee Waiver Applications, Fee Waiver Decision and Appeal Form, etc.).
 If you file a fee waiver request with the School and the request is denied, you may appeal the School’s decision.